👉Experience anxiety and overwhelm with new challenges, despite talking about it in therapy or learning about "feelings words" to describe emotions?

 How does this program work/how do I access the materials?

 This program is a course with a payment plan and a pay-in-full option.
 This is not a subscription program.
-By choosing the payment plan, you agree to make all 12 payments.
-Once you choose your payment option, you'll get access to all program feature.
+By choosing the payment plan, you agree to make all payments.
+Once you choose your payment option, you'll get access to all program features.

 When you join, you get access to an online members' portal that hosts all the trainings and bonuses, plus collaborative work sessions and a member's online group.